26 Apr 2021

 Policy Analyst - International relations, Anti-Corruption and Human Trafficking

 Mr. Sveinn Helgason is a Policy Analyst, focusing on international relations, anti-corruption measures and fighting human trafficking.
-He was a Public Affairs Officer for NATO´s enhanced Forward Presence Battlegroup in Lithuania from 1 April to 30 November 2020.
+He is currently a StratCom Specialist working in Latvia and was a Public Affairs Officer for NATO’s enhanced Forward Presence Battlegroup in Lithuania from 1 April to 30 November 2020.
 Before that Mr. Helgason was a Strategic Communications Officer at NATO HQ in Brussels for two years, focusing on assignments such as hybrid-threats and NATO-EU cooperation in countering disinformation.

 Prior to joining NATO Mr. Helgason was a specialist at the Ministry of the Interior and the Ministry of Justice in Iceland from June 2015 until the end of February 2018.
 At the ministry Mr. Helgason worked in the department of public security and criminal justice.
 He was the chairman of an Inter-Ministerial Group on implementing international agreements on anti-corruption and was responsible for reporting to GRECO, UNODC and the Working Group on Bribery at the OEDC.
 In this work Mr. Helgason mainly focused on legislative amendments and awareness-raising to implement anti-corruption measures in Iceland, both in the public and private sector, working with various stakeholders, both domestically and internationally.